 While Swedish Ma and I disagree sharply on cloud databases VS DBA issues, we can reach consensus on one point: domestic public cloud vendors really make garbage.
-In Ma’s words: “Alibaba Cloud is a legitimate cloud with poor engineering quality, but Tencent Cloud is a bunch of amateur salespeople plus business coders playing games.”
+In Ma’s words: “Alibaba-Cloud is a legitimate cloud with poor engineering quality, but Tencent Cloud is a bunch of amateur salespeople plus business coders playing games.”

 Background#